Vietnam Coast Guard: International co-operation

 The Vietnam Coast Guard and Philippine Coast Guard have signed an agreement to set up a hotline in principle.
 In the near future, both will draft detailed regulations on prompt co-ordination, if a situation at sea occurs.

+The Vietnam Coast Guard has conducted joint patrols with the China Coast Guard.

 On 14 July 2012, Japan's Minister for Foreign Affairs Kōichirō Genba and Vietnamese Deputy Prime Minister Pham Binh Minh had a meeting in Hanoi.
 The Japan Coast Guard is willing to help Vietnam bolster its coastal patrol capabilities, including setup of operations and training its personnel.

 The Vietnam Coast Guard plans to be equipped with modern facilities to effectively carry out their tasks to maintain security, order, and safety in the territorial waters and exclusive economic zone with the close co-operation with regional coast guards of regional countries.
 To solve issues such as piracy, smuggling, trade fraud and transportation of persons, illegal drugs, disaster search and rescue, the Vietnam Coast Guard collaborates with several countries for networking exercises.